 Babies need to stay snug so grab a two-week supply of newborn-sized ones and then swiftly progress to the 0-3 month version.
 They grow so fast.

 This probably seems obvious.
 But it's important to remember to get the newborn-sized nappies specifically – and loads of them.

 Speaking of nappies, having a changing bag to carry them around in is a must for when you're out and about.

-Parents will need all of the above to wipe bums, spills and tears of joy.
+Parents will need all of the above to wipe bums, spills and tears.

-Because they generally are designed to say very cute things and because you need them to gently wipe delicate chins.
+Because they're generally designed to say very cute things and because you need them to gently wipe delicate chins.

 Great to have over mam or dad's shoulder when winding the baby in case of spit-ups.
 Also great for chucking to the floor when the spit-up misses your shoulder and ends up on your nice carpet.

 Babies wriggle and stretch a lot.
 Get some mittens so that those teeny tiny nails don't scratch baby's little face.

 Wrapping your baby in a blanket will feel like a second-nature activity as you scoop them up to bring them from the sitting room to the kitchen or to answer the front door.

 Whichever one you choose, you totally need this.
 Your baby and their little bum might not suffer any major nappy rash while they're tiny, but the comforting layer of cream when they've had a wee during the night will prevent them from too much discomfort.
 This won't go to waste when they're a bit older and do start getting bad nappy rash so keep it handy.